bowao/ioBroker.co2mini/rules_and_tools/udp_client_README.md

     * * * * * $HOME/watchdog_co2mini.sh >/dev/null 2>&1

 Save the changes:
-In the Raspian default text editor "nano": Press "Ctrl" and "o" simultaneously, then confirm the query of the file name with return.
+In the Raspbian default text editor "nano": Press "Ctrl" and "o" simultaneously, then confirm the query of the file name with return.

 Finally exit the editor:
-In the Raspian default text editor "nano": Press "Ctrl" and "x" simultaneously.
+In the Raspbian default text editor "nano": Press "Ctrl" and "x" simultaneously.

 ---